 Technically, you’re eligible to begin taking Social Security benefits at age 62.
 But doing so reduces the benefits you’ll receive.
 Meanwhile, delaying benefits past normal retirement age could increase your benefit amount.

 For couples, it’s important to consider timing in order to maximize benefits.
 The Social Security Administration changed rules regarding spousal benefits in 2015.
 You can no longer file for spousal benefits and delay your own benefits, so it’s important to consider how that might affect your decision of when to take Social Security.

 To get the highest benefit possible, you and your spouse would want to delay benefits until age 70.
 At this point, you’d be eligible to receive an amount that’s equal to 132% of your regular benefit.
 Whether this is feasible or not can depend on how much retirement income you’re able to draw from other sources.

 To enjoy a secure retirement as a couple, you’ll need to create a detailed financial plan with room for various contingencies.
 First determine your retirement expenses by projecting costs for housing, transportation, food, health care, and nonessentials like travel.
 Then consider all sources of retirement income, such as Social Security, retirement accounts, and pensions.
 By understanding your estimated budget, paying off debt, and being diligent about stock portfolio tracking, you can get closer to your financial goals.

-If you want a simple way to track your progress, SoFi Relay can help.
-With Relay, you can get a financial snapshot right from your mobile device to see how well you’re doing as you save, invest, and pay off debt.
+If you want a simple way to track your progress, SoFi Insights can help.
+With Insights, you can get a financial snapshot right from your mobile device to see how well you’re doing as you save, invest, and pay off debt.